Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

-To accommodate RISE Act-eligible students (both undocumented and transgender students), an online application for MAP grants is available.
-Instead of completing the FAFSA to begin the MAP application process, these students may be eligible to complete the Alternative Application for Illinois Financial Aid.
+To accommodate RISE Act-eligible students, an online application for MAP grants is available.
+Instead of completing the FAFSA to begin the MAP application process, these students may be eligible to complete the Alternative Application.
 The data from the application will be used to calculate an expected family contribution (EFC), which is used in determining a student’s MAP eligibility.
-The application, patterned after the FAFSA, is accessible for the 2020-21 and 2021-22 academic years through the link below.
+The application, patterned after the FAFSA, is accessible for the 2022-23 and 2023-24 academic years through the link below.

-The Alternative Application for Illinois Financial Aid is not currently compatible with mobile devices.
+The Alternative Application is not compatible with mobile devices.

 The following describes in general terms the steps of application completion and the process used to determine MAP eligibility.

-- The Alternative Application for Illinois Financial Aid is accessible online through the ISAC website.
+- The Alternative Application is accessible online through the area to the right.

-- Pre-screening questions at the beginning of the application help students determine which application (RISE vs. FAFSA) should be completed.
+- Pre-screening questions at the beginning of the application help students determine which application (Alternative Application vs. FAFSA) should be completed.

 - If an applicant’s answers to the pre-screening questions show the Alternative Application should not be completed, a message will advise them to consult their high school counselor, a financial aid professional, or an ISACorps member for assistance in completing the FAFSA.

 - Similar to the FAFSA, students will only complete the application questions that are relevant to them.